chemics/chemics.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+{{% callout note %}}
+This website is currently under construction.
+Some information might be outdated or wrong.
+Take care!
+{{% /callout %}}

 Hi, welcome to my homepage!
 I am Ziqi Wang, currently a Ph.D. student in theoretical chemistry at University of Pennsylvania.
 Before starting my Ph.D. program, I finished my undergraduate study and received BSc in Chemistry (chemical physics division) at University of Science and Technology of China (USTC).

 My research interests are mainly in quantum dynamics of atomic and molecular systems, with a special focus on energy and electron transfer in elementary chemical processes.
+My interests outside academic are posted on my [Blog](http://dreamlands.top/).

-You can contact me by email or through [Contact](#contact) section.
+Feel free to contact me by email or through [Contact](#contact) section.
+Some notes on selected topics in theoretical chemistry can be found [Here](#notes).